VideoJuegosUN/Design/source.md

 ###ATARI

-* En 1972 Nolan Bushnell funda en Estados Unidos, junto con Ted Dabney, la empresa Syzygy, que rápidamente es renombrada como Atari.
-Ese mismo año presentan una máquina recreativa de monedas con el juego Pong, versión de Tennis For Two.<!-- .element: class="fragment" data-fragment-index="1"-->

-* En los años 80 la palabra Atari llegó a ser usada como sinónimo de consola de videojuegos, incluso para referirse a productos de otras marcas.<!-- .element: class="fragment" data-fragment-index="2"-->
+* In 1972 Nolan Bushnell founded in the United States, along with Ted Dabney, the company Syzygy, which is rapidly renamed Atari.
+That same year exhibit a coin arcade machine with the game Pong, version
+Tennis For Two.<!-- .element: class="fragment" data-fragment-index="1"-->

+* In the 80s Atari word came to be used as synonymous with video games console, even to refer to products from other brands.<!-- .element: class="fragment" data-fragment-index="2"-->

 <img height="200" src="fig/atari1.bmp"><!-- .element: class="fragment" data-fragment-index="2"--><img height="200" src="fig/atari2.bmp"><!-- .element: class="fragment" data-fragment-index="2"-->